jodha/SimpleRenderEngine/README.md

 site <https://www.msys2.org/> and follow instructions to install MSYS2 and mingw64.

+## Install MSYS2 Packages

 Open 'MSYS2 MinGW64 64-bit' command line from 'MSYS2 64bit' folder in the
 Windows Start Menu and then run:

-    pacman -S --needed base-devel mingw-w64-x86_64-toolchain
+    pacman -S --needed base-devel mingw-w64-x86_64-toolchain # Install compilers and tools pacman -S mingw-w64-x86_64-glew  # Install GLEW
-    pacman -S mingw-w64-x86_64-glew  # To install GLEW (see "OpenGL Notes") pacman -S mingw-w64-x86_64-cmake # To install CMake pacman -S mingw-w64-x86_64-qt6   # To install CMake gui
+    pacman -S mingw-w64-x86_64-cmake # Install CMake
-    # Note that not updating qt leads to weird errors like "error while loading shared libs"
+    pacman -S mingw-w64-x86_64-qt6   # Install CMake gui (not keeping qt in-sync with CMake can lead to "error while loading shared libs")

 The cmake executables are:

     /mingw64/bin/cmake.exe
     /mingw64/bin/cmake-gui.exe

-Install SDL2
+Install SDL2:

     pacman -S mingw-w64-x86_64-SDL2
     pacman -S mingw-w64-x86_64-SDL2_image

-Notes on using the MSYS2 package manager
+## Notes on Using the MSYS2 Package Manager

- * To see which packages are needed to make a package work properly, use packman -Qi package_name [e.g. mingw-w64-x86_64-cmake]
+To see which packages are needed to make a package work properly, use

+    packman -Qi package_name [e.g. mingw-w64-x86_64-cmake]

- * To search for a package available in MSYS2, use the command pacman -Ss package_name
+To search for a package available in MSYS2, use the command

+    pacman -Ss package_name

- * To search for an already-installed package, use the command pacman -Qs package_name [or part of a package name]
+To search for an already-installed package, use the command

+    pacman -Qs package_name [or part of a package name]

 ### Install sre